 - Out with the old; make way for the new.
 Clear out your old clothes by selling them or giving them to charity.

-- For out-of-season clothes, stow them under your bed or in another room or the attic, making way for current season essentials in your wardrobe.
+- Stow out-of-season clothes them under your bed or in another room or the attic, making way for current season essentials in your wardrobe.
 If you don’t have room to do this, consider using vacuum bags to compress your SS/AW wardrobe to a compact size that can be stored at the bottom of your wardrobe.

-- Try and use co-ordinated hangers for a clean look that will help you to stay organised.
+- Use co-ordinated hangers for a clean look that will help you to stay organised.
 For a fun, weekend DIYproject, you could even get creative by covering any old or mis-matched hangers with your own bespoke stylish design that complements your interior scheme.

 - Consider using unusual items such as an umbrella stand or an attractively-styled bin to store all your odds and ends.
 By thinking outside the box, you should be able to find a solution that is the perfect size and fit for that nook or cranny in your wardrobe